Hammad-Zubair-off/PizzaHub/backend/readme.md

 ---

 ## Overview
-PizzaHub is a feature-rich food ordering application built using the MERN stack.
+FoodieFiesta is a feature-rich food ordering application built using the MERN stack.
 It provides seamless user experience, including user authentication, cart management, and an admin panel for managing products.
 With Redux for state management and Postman for API testing, the app is designed for efficiency and reliability.

 ---